 What is the Efficiency of a Heat Pump?

-A ground source heat pump can produce 3 to 4 kilowatts (kW) of heat for every 1 kW of electricity it consumes.
+A ground source heat pump can deliver 3 to 4 kilowatts (kW) of heat for every 1 kW of electricity it consumes.
 Using freely available heat energy from the ground, it achieves higher efficiency than any other heating system.

 What determines the efficiency of a heat pump installation?